 Nothing is as fun as a weekend away with just the ladies because we know how to do it up right!
-While yummy food and beautiful waterside views are obvi, the best activity to do while catching up is SUP!
+While yummy food and beautiful waterside views are obvious, the best activity to do while catching up is SUP!
 The ladies I know are adventurous and active, and floating around on the paddleboards is a great way to stay active and adventurous while looking glam and snapping the best group selfies.

 For our weekend away to Harrison Hot Springs, three of us were driving up together to meet a fourth who was going to lead us through some SUP YOGA out on the lake.
 We didn’t want to worry about taking care of hardboards at the hotel overnight, so we put four inflatables into the back of the jeep along with all of our overpacked bags.
 The other girls were amazed when we deflated the boards and fit them all in!
 I do love my jeep liberty, the cargo room is awesome 😊

 We stopped for a coffee, caramel macchiato (half sweet, with drizzle), at a cute roadside coffee hut with little candles and soaps for sale.
-A bit further on we did a short waterfall hike to bridal falls where we thought it would be like a hike-hike, but were surprised to see an Asian lady in her 60’s wearing very nice high heeled boots picking her way over the roots and rocks while her family snapped millions of pics!
+A bit further on we did a short waterfall hike to bridal falls where we thought it would be like a hike-hike, but were surprised to see a lady in her 60’s wearing very nice high heeled boots picking her way over the roots and rocks while her family snapped millions of pics!
 It was so nice not to worry about anybody stealing anything from the roof of the Jeep because everything fit nicely inside while we went galivanting around the sights.

 When we got to the lake and checked into the hotel it was SUPER windy, and the lake was actually freezing cold.
 It was pretty though!
 Steely blue water reflecting the layers of grey clouds in the sky with rays of sun escaping here and there.
 The mountains are wild and a million shades of blue and green fading into the distance.
 We put on our jackets and pulled up the hoods to go snap some pics, then went to explore the town for dinner.
 We delayed our sunset SUP plans until the wind died down the next day.

 The next day was still pretty windy and cold, but we always have a good time wherever we go!
 We splashed around in the hot springs and followed our noses to the chocolate shop!
-After brunch and a stroll around the lake we decided that the lake was beautiful, but none of us wanted to actually fight the wind on it, it was just too many risk factors with inflatable SUPs in the crazy wind on a freezing lake with big rocky shores, plus it was one of the ladies first times ever!
+After brunch and a stroll around the lake we decided that the lake was beautiful, but none of us wanted to actually fight the wind on it, there were just too many risk factors with the inflatable SUPs in the crazy wind on a freezing lake with big rocky shores, plus it was one of the ladies first times ever!
 But there was a sweet little lagoon beside the big lake, with sandy shores and pretty sheltered.
 We really wanted to SUP and this would be perfect 😊.

 In true West Coast fashion, our fourth friend, who was kind of a new friend, flaked at the last minute because she had made other plans for the day, so if we wanted to do Yoga we would have to figure that our for ourselves.
 That was fine, we were excited anyways!
 We found some soft green grass beside the lagoon to chill out on, and we started pumping up the boards.
 The activity warmed us up right away and we took off our jackets.
 Then clouds broke and the sun came out.
 It was instantly ten degrees warmer!
 Everything was coming together beautifully.